Guilouz/Marlin-SuperRacer-MKS-Nano-V3/README.md

     - `M92 E`**(new E-steps/mm)**
     - Then `M500` to save.
 - Launch a Delta Calibration a wait until end of process :
-    - **Make sure to connect bed level probe before to start the following command**
+    - **Make sure to connect bed level probe before to start the following command**.
     - `G33`
     - Then `M500` to save.
 - Start auto-leveling from the TFT screen menu and adjust Z-Offset.
 Don't forget to save.